-Okay, let's give it a go, and I am so glad I did.
-Hot process soap made in minutes instead of waiting for what seems like an eternity using the old method
+Okay, let's give it a go, and I'm so glad I did.
+Hot process soap made in minutes.

 So here's what I do . . .

-As I look at the batter I can see movement so I switch off the crock pot and lift the bowl out before whisking the batter down as it trys to climb out of the pot.
+Switching off the crock pot I lift the bowl out before whisking the batter down as it trys to climb out of the pot.
 As I whisk and whisk the batter gradually changes to a smooth creamy texture, bit like a custard.

 Finally . . .

-When the temperature has dropped to around 190 degrees F. In the case of the lanolin soap I was making this morning, I added the lanolin, next in goes my yoghurt and I allowed the batter to rest for a couple of minutes (couldn't do longer, tooo impatient!)
+When the temperature has dropped to around 190 degrees F (in the case of the lanolin soap I was making this morning, I added the lanolin) in goes my yoghurt and I allow the batter to rest for a couple of minutes (couldn't do longer, tooo impatient!)

-At 170-180 degrees F. I added fragrance and then went on to add the colours before spooning my lovely soft, silky smooth, fluid batter into its molds.
+At 170-180 degrees F. I added the colours and then the fragrance before spooning my lovely soft, silky smooth, fluid batter into its molds.

-When I'm not adding anything like lanolin, or other senstive to heat ingredients, I simply add the yoghurt, colours and finally fragrance before pouring the fluid batter into the molds.
+When I'm not adding anything like lanolin, or other heat senstives, I simply add the yoghurt, colours and finally fragrance before pouring the fluid batter into the molds.